rupaksalekin2018/simple-blog-app-MERN/README.md

 ## The command to run the program is "npm run dev"
 **concurrently is used so that backend and frontend can run simultaneously.**

-For Deployment we are going to use cyclic.sh
+For Deployment we are going to use render